Yoga for Depression - Amy Weintraub

 Tao Speaks: Lao Tzu's Whispers of Wisdom - Tsai Chih Chung & Brian Bruya

-I don't love it as much as Zen Speaks, but it's a cartoon Tao Te Ching, so...
+Not as great as Zen Speaks, but it's a cartoon Tao Te Ching, so...

 Tao Te Ching; The Definitive Edition - Lao Tzu & Jonathon Star

-If there's something I think everyone should do, it's attempt to translate (from whatever language they were originally written) the texts [spiritual or not] that touch their hearts.
-Jonathon Star helped me with the Tao Te Ching and it changed everything.
+Everyone needs attempt to translate (from whatever language they were originally written) the texts [spiritual or not] that touch their hearts.
+Jonathon Star helped with the Tao Te Ching and it changed everything.

 Between Parent and Child - Haim Ginott (also Alice Ginott & Wallace Goddard)